LERUfic/LERUfic/README.md

 <details>
     <summary>History:</summary>
 <p align="center">
-I like programming since 2nd grade junior high school where I made simple antivirus using md5 and password manager.
+I like programming since 2nd grade junior high school where I made simple antivirus using md5 and alse created a password manager.
 Those programs I created using visual basic 6.0.
 Later my friend introduced me with garuda OS.
 It's one of the linux distro with built-in wine to run windows's programs.
 Then I learned using linux from some books because in my country that time the internet is so pricey.
-Installing ubuntu from CD and tried a lot of things.
+Then installed ubuntu from CD and tried a lot of things.
 And in my high school I learned C, pascal, html-php and tried dual-booted my laptop with windows and ubuntu.
 In my last year of high school I am totally using linux as my main OS (linux mint) until my 3rd year of college before switching to macOS (UNIX for life).
 </p>
 </details>